scottz64/fabric-v0.6-release-criteria/performance/README.md

 * **Constant**: the transactions are sent at the specified rate.
 This parameter is valid only the transMode is set to Constant.

+  * recHist: This parameter indicates if brief history of the run will be saved.
+If this parameter is set to HIST, then the output is saved into a file, namely ConstantResults.txt, under the current working directory.
+Otherwise, no history is saved.

   * constFreq: frequency in ms for the transaction rate.

 * **TCertBatchSize**: TCert batch size, default is 200